hotnuma/docfileman/07-View.md

 * Description

-    A GTypeInterface to implement as a base list view.
+    A GTypeInterface to implement a base list view.

 #### StandardView

 * Description

-    A GtkScrolledWindow which implements the Navigator, Component and BaseView interfaces.
+    A GtkScrolledWindow which implements a Navigator, Component and BaseView interface.
+It contains a DetailView, it can create a select by pattern dialog box.

 #### ExoTreeView